About the UNECE Water Convention

 The Water Convention strengthens transboundary water cooperation and measures for the ecologically-sound management and protection of transboundary surface waters and groundwaters.
 The Convention fosters the implementation of integrated water resources management, in particular the basin approach.
 The Convention’s implementation contributes to the achievement of the Millennium Development Goals and other international commitments on water, environment and sustainable development.

 The Water Convention requires Parties to prevent, control and reduce transboundary impact, use transboundary waters in a reasonable and equitable way and ensure their sustainable management.
 Parties bordering the same transboundary waters have to cooperate by entering into specific agreements and establishing joint bodies.
 As a framework agreement, the Convention does not replace bilateral and multilateral agreements for specific basins or aquifers; instead, it fosters their establishment and implementation, as well as further development.
 In 2003, the Water Convention was amended to allow accession by countries outside the UNECE region.
-The amendment entered into force on 6 February 2013, turning the Water Convention into a global legal framework for transboundary water cooperation.
-It is expected that countries outside the UNECE region will be able to join the Convention as of early 2014.
+The amendment entered into force on 6 February 2013, turning the Water Convention into a legal framework for transboundary water cooperation worldwide.
+It is expected that countries outside the UNECE region will be able to join the Convention as of late 2015.

 Full text of the Convention

-Convention as amended, along with decision VI/3 clarifying the accession procedure English, Spanish
+Convention as amended, along with decision VI/3 clarifying the accession procedure, in English, French and Russian